 Hebron started out in 1971 as a Sunday worship service held in a HDB flat in Margaret Drive.
 Over the next 25 years, the fellowship grew and we constantly had to move.
 In 1996, we finally settled here in Choa Chu Kang.
-From a group of 10 in 1971, Hebron now sees a weekly attendance of 750 across our three main services.
+From a group of 10 in 1971, Hebron now sees a weekly attendance of 800 across our four main services.

 A group of young adults from Mount Carmel Gospel Mission start a Sunday school.
 In January 1971, a simple Sunday worship service is started in an HDB flat and is later christened the Mount Hebron Gospel Mission.